Learn five practical ways to practice self-care as a mom.

 How to practice self-care is a hot topic right now.
 You may feel like you do not have time to take care of yourself or you may feel selfish for even considering it.

 I have wrestled with all of these feelings.
-There were seasons that I just had zero brain space to add in one more thing.
-Then there are also times I feel guilty for doing something for myself.
-However, one thing I have learned in my years as a mom is that I cannot care for my family well, if I am empty.
+There were seasons that I had zero brain space to add in one more thing.
+Then there were also times I felt guilty for doing something for myself.
+However, one thing I have learned in my years as a mom is that I cannot care for my family well if I am running on empty.

 Can you relate?

 Today, I want to share 5 practical ways to practice self-care.
 These are super simple and basic, but sometimes we need to be reminded of the simple things to get us back on track.

 We need Jesus.
 It is that simple.
 We can try to do motherhood without Him but goodness, why would we want to?
 Jesus does not take away the trials of motherhood, but He gives us the strength to persevere.